|Logs & notes|

 Only a few of the software and other equipment listed below is needed for you to remotely use all functions of your SDR as well as remotely control the computer where your SDR is installed.
 When the software is in place and configured correctly, it is very easy to listen to your SDR over your network, LAN (Local Area Network) or wireless network (Wi-Fi), or from any computer with an internet connection with more or less high speed (broadband)!

-Below, we let three well-known DX-ers present their installations.
+Below, we let a few well-known DX-ers present their installations.
 They have been DX-ing remote for several years.
 Their installations represent three different types of systems, from the simple base installation to the advanced suitable for several DX-ers.
 The basic installation should certainly not deter anyone from setting up a remote site.

 A good example of a simple and straightforward installation is Anders Hultqvist's on Dalarö.
 Using LogMeIn he easily shifts between the three available SDRs, each of which is connected to its own unique antenna pointing at the area of interest.